gw-odw/odw-2020/setup.md

 8) Start the jupyter notebook server <br/>
 `jupyter notebook`

+(Also in this case, when you open a notebook you could see the message: `Could not find kernel matching igwn-py37.
+Please select a kernel: Python 3`.
+This is just due to the name assigned to the kernel that could not match the name of the environment.
+To be sure you are using the correct kernel, you can check the list of kernels in a terminal with `jupyter kernelspec list`)
 ## Option 4: Linux install on Windows 10 with dedicated app (Windows 10 only)

 <img src='https://www.wispresort.com/uploadedImages/Winter/hard.png' width=20 /> Advanced (For Windows 10)